Rivet Nut Types

 A Users Guide to the Different Rivet Nut Options.

-A rivet nut, also known as a nutsert or rivnut, is a type of fastener that combines the functionality of a rivet and a nut.
-A threaded insert that can be installed into thin materials such as sheet metal, plastics, fibreglass and more which facilitates a threaded bolt or similar to be used in the material where a stand alone bolt & nut would fail because their clamping force could distort or break the material.
-Commonly used by manufacturers of tubular furniture, switchboards, kitchen & laundry appliances, refrigeration, air-conditioning, and metal cabinets.
-Rivet nuts are predominatley available in steel, stainless or aluminuim and feature a hollow threaded body to house a mating fastener.
-Installation is easy via a nutsert tool, which is used to compress the rivet nut into the material, creating a secure blindside flange that holds the nut to the material with a permanent thread.
+Rivet nut is a type of fastener that combines the functionality of a rivet and a nut into a single, simple to use fastener.
+Also known as a nutsert or rivnut; in essence they are an internally threaded nut that can be inserted onto numerous surface types.
+They facilitate a bolt where a stand alone one would fail because their clamping force would distort the material.
+Commonly used by manufacturers of tubular furniture, switchboards, electrical appliances, and so much more.
+Rivet nuts are available in steel, stainless-steel or aluminuim.
+Installation is easy via a nutsert tool that compresses the fastener onto material by creating a blindside flange that holds the nut to the material with a permanent thread.
+Clever Huh!

 Key features of rivet nuts: